spleban/ReadmeGenerator/README.md

 # Github Profile Generator
 A command-line application that dynamically generates a PDF profile from a GitHub username.
 The application is invoked with the following command:

+# Vulenrabilties:
+The pdf package has high severity vulenarbility.
+This repo is a class exercise only
+Do not use it for any other purposes.

 # Repos used
 fs
 inquirer